We Can Rid You of the Rodent Menace in a Safe and Professional Manner

 If you are experiencing problems with mice, then you should act as soon as you notice the signs.
 Mice breed extremely quick, with a female mouse giving birth to up to 80 mice in a year.
 These home-invading rodents can cause significant damage to your property.
 Like eating through insulation and electrical wiring for instance.
 In some cases, mice can also be a threat to your health.

 How we do it

 The mice control begins with a thorough inspection of the property.
 That allows the vermin control technicians to determine the scale of the mice infestation, locate the nests, and come up with a plan to eradicate the issue.

 All of that will be done safely and quickly, effectively getting you rid of the mice in 3 to 4 weeks.

-If you have booked a guaranteed service, then you can take advantage of up to two additional treatments for a period of 3 months after the initial service.
+If you have booked a guaranteed rodent control service, then you can take advantage of up to two additional treatments for a period of 3 months after the initial service.
 This would be especially useful if you are dealing with a serious mice infestation.
 Confirm with the technician if you're eligible for the warranty!

-And while he is there, the pest control technician will happily share some helpful advice with you on what measures you can take to prevent future mice infestations.
+And while he is there, the mice removal technician will happily share some helpful advice with you on what measures you can take to prevent future mice infestations.